 We don’t all need the same things, which is why I often talk about using bloodwork to help us make the best choices.
 But it’s also really important to pay attention to how you feel!!

-- Checkout my tips for athlete blood testing (and a discount)
+- Checkout my InsideTracker Review for how to get tested (and a discount)

 - Ask your Dr for a blood work up during your yearly check up